elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 ```

 > [!NOTE]
-> Some of these subdomains can be overwritten in config (see example [here](https://github.com/elastisys/compliantkubernetes-apps/blob/v0.39.0/config/config/common-config.yaml#L516))
+> Some of these subdomains can be overwritten in configuration (see example [here](https://github.com/elastisys/compliantkubernetes-apps/blob/v0.39.0/config/config/common-config.yaml#L516))